evhub/coconut/DOCS.md

                         run the compiler in a separate thread with the given stack size in kilobytes
   --site-install, --siteinstall
-                        set up coconut.convenience to be imported on Python start --site-uninstall, --siteuninstall
+                        set up coconut.api to be imported on Python start --site-uninstall, --siteuninstall
                         revert the effects of --site-install --verbose             print verbose debug output